 Why are greenhouse gasses so terrible?
 Essentially, they trap heat inside the atmosphere.
 Although hydrofluorocarbons are nowhere near as common as the carbon dioxide released from burning fossil fuels, they still make for significant environmental concern.
 So, how can you cool your home without contributing to global warming?

-Believe it or not, there are a number of different ways to cool your home without cranking the aircon up to full force this summer.
+Believe it or not, there are several different ways to cool your home without cranking the aircon up to full force this summer.
 Here’s what the Jacaranda team recommends:

 Okay, this might seem like an obvious one, but there are some pretty nifty ways you can make your fans work for you this summer.
 Our top tips are as follows:

-Yes, keeping your fan clean should be an obvious one but many of us forget that it could actually help it to work better.
+Yes, keeping your fan clean should be an obvious one, yet many of us forget that doing this could improve the lifespan of the fan.
 Dirt and dust left on your fan can cause the motor to heat up and slow them down.
 So, we suggest giving your fan a good dusting at least once or twice a week.

 Running your fan anticlockwise on the highest setting possible pushes the air straight down and creates a wind-chill effect – exactly what you need on a sweltering summer day.

-It’s important to polish your fan blades regularly in order to reduce drag.
-When the blades are polished it improves the fans ability to move air.
-Wondering how to polish the blades?
+It’s essential to polish your fan blades regularly to reduce drag.
+When the blades are polished, it improves the fans ability to move air—wondering how to polish the blades?
 It’s a good idea to take the blades out of the fan and use a damp cloth to wipe them over.
-Once they’re dry you can coat them with furniture or metal polish, depending on what material the blades actually are.
+Once they’re dry, you can coat them with furniture or metal polish, depending on what material the blades are.
 It’s important to let them dry completely before putting them back.

 Jacaranda Finance is proud to be 100% online.
 That means you can apply for a loan wherever you are and whenever you like.
 Our team do their very best to match Aussies with the best loan product possible.
-Our team has revolutionised the way we look at bad credit, so there is really nothing holding you back!
+Our team has revolutionised the way we look at bad credit, so nothing is holding you back!